 Normal pits and grooves on the chewing surfaces of back teeth can trap food that can't be removed by brushing or washed out by water or saliva.
 Protective sealants are tough, the plastic material designed to bond (stick) to tooth enamel.
 These clear or tooth-colored sealants are painted onto the tooth surface to "seal" the pits and grooves and protect against decay.
 They are generally applied to children's first permanent back teeth.
 They can also be useful for adults in certain situations.

 - Protect normal pits and grooves on the chewing surface of back teeth

 - Stop small amounts of decay from growing larger

 Sealants are an excellent way to protect chewing surfaces of teeth from decay.
-They are a much better financial investment than treating decay after it has started.
+They are also a much better financial investment than treating decay after it has started.